mongolab/dex/README.md

 the MongoDB shell.
 * queriesCovered - An array of unique query patterns addressed by the recommendation, and statistics for each.
-** queriesCovered.q - The query pattern
+  * queriesCovered.q - The query pattern
-** queriesCovered.s - The query's sort component, if any.
+  * queriesCovered.s - The query's sort component, if any.
-** queriesCovered.queryCount - The total number of queries matching the query pattern. recommendation.
+  * queriesCovered.queryCount - The total number of queries matching the query pattern.
-** queriesCovered.avgTimeMillis - The average time each query with the pattern takes.
+  * queriesCovered.avgTimeMillis - The average time each query with the pattern takes.
-** queriesCovered.totalTimeMillis - The sum amount of time consumed by all of the queries of that pattern.
+  * queriesCovered.totalTimeMillis - The sum amount of time consumed by all of the queries of that pattern.

 Sample: